nkane/nkane.github.io/_posts/2024-09-06-go-value-pointer-semantics.markdown

 ## Understanding Allocations

-A [goroutine][Goroutines] a lightweight thread managed by the _Go runtime_.
+A [goroutine][Goroutines] is a lightweight thread managed by the _Go runtime_.
 In computer science terminology a _goroutine_ is considered a [green thread][Green Thread], and in Go each _goroutine_ will have it's own stack that is allocated and managed by the Go runtime.
 During compilation of a Go program, the compiler will ultimately determine whether or not a variable needs to be placed on the _Stack_ or the _Heap_.
 Typically, this is done by a process called